From year to year, the importance of specific HR skills can vary significantly based on economic conditions, the job market, and emerging innovations.

 7. Stress management and resilience

-Employee mental health will be one of the most important issues in 2024, following years of accumulated stress and increasing pressure on employees.
+Employee mental health will be one of the most important issues in 2024, as it follow years of accumulated stress and increasing pressure on employees.
 Not only do managers need to know how to manage their own stress and that of their employees, they also need to know how to cope with it and overcome it to become resilient.

 Employees attach great importance to their well-being and health at work.
 Employers need to adjust accordingly and offer their employees a better balance.